-A software developer may use a relational database management system (RDBMS) to create, read, update, and delete back-end data.
-Developers can also work with and change these systems with custom SQL statements.
-However, there are several RDBMS to choose from, with each one designed with particular use cases in mind and differing in their features, pricing, and performance.
+Software developers may use a relational database management system (RDBMS) to create, read, update, and delete back-end data, and they can work with and change these systems with custom SQL statements.
+However, there are several RDBMSs to choose from, and each one is designed with particular use cases in mind and differs in features, pricing, and performance.

 Common Relational Database Types

-- Amazon RDS: Amazon RDS is a managed relational database service, which can help take stress out of all the management tasks you might have to deal with otherwise.
-It’s easy to work with and provides more flexibility than you’d have if you were managing your own servers.
-For example, instead of bundling CPU, memory, storage, and throughput as in a typical server, Amazon RDS allows you to scale each of these features independently and allocate them as necessary.
+- Amazon RDS: Amazon RDS is a managed relational database service capable of taking the stress out of the management tasks you might have to deal with otherwise.
+It’s easy to work with and provides more flexibility than managing your own servers.
+Instead of bundling CPU, memory, storage, and throughput like a typical server, for example, Amazon RDS allows you to scale each of these features independently and allocate them as necessary.
 It also includes tools to create backups, carry out software patching processes, and set up automatic failure detection and recovery.

-Both RDS and Aurora are accessed through Amazon Web Services (AWS), but they have slightly different intended uses.
+You can access RDS and Aurora through Amazon Web Services (AWS), but they have slightly different intended uses.
 Essentially, the AWS Aurora database is a custom engine for Amazon RDS and is optimized for performance in the cloud.

-Aurora is compatible with both MySQL and PostgreSQL, and is intended to combine the availability and performance of traditional database engines with the cost-effectiveness and straightforwardness of open source.
-Considering Aurora vs. RDS, RDS can be used with a variety of engines, while Aurora is a special engine developed for use with RDS.
+Aurora is compatible with MySQL and PostgreSQL, and it’s intended to combine the availability and performance of traditional database engines with the cost-effectiveness and straightforwardness of open source.
+RDS can be used with various engines, while Aurora is a special engine developed for use with RDS.

 - MySQL: MySQL is a widely used RDBMS.
-It comes in two forms: the open-source version (MySQL Community Server) and the proprietary version (Enterprise Server), owned by Oracle.
-Anyone can download the open-source MySQL software and use it without paying anything.
-It’s highly suitable for accessing databases online and was developed to handle large databases much faster than other solutions from around the same time.
+It comes in two forms: the open-source version (MySQL Community Server) and the proprietary version (MySQL Enterprise Edition), which is owned by Oracle.
+Anyone can download the open-source MySQL software and use it for free.
+It’s highly suitable for accessing databases online and was developed to handle large databases much faster than other solutions developed around the same time.
 It’s most commonly used for web applications and online publishing.